taqiudeen275/ESchoolSuite/GradingSystem.md

 *   The `Score` examples demonstrate how individual student scores are recorded for specific components.
 *   The `Grade` example shows the calculated final grade and the corresponding letter grade based on the defined grading scale.

-**Note:** This is just a sample data set to illustrate the concept.
-In a real application, you would likely have many more grading scales, courses, components, and scores.
-Also, remember that the calculation of `final_grade` and `letter_grade` happens automatically in the backend whenever relevant scores are created or updated.

-I hope these examples clarify how the models work together!
-Let me know if you have any more questions.